MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 Install anything else your Pi yells at you for.
 I needed `python-dev` and a few native extensions for other stuff.
 Outside of scope of this project but this should at least help point people in the right direction.

 ## Usage
-`python main.py` You might have to sudo for the matrix to work.
+`sudo python main.py` Running as root is 100% an absolute must, or the matrix won't render.

 ## Example
 If you want to just display the game for your team that day, just supply that team.
 If it's a team like Red Sox, encase it in quotes "Red Sox" so the team is picked up as one command line argument.

-`python main.py -t Cubs` or `python main.py -t "Red Sox"`
+`sudo python main.py -t Cubs` or `sudo python main.py -t "Red Sox"`

 Passing in a `-r` or `--rotate` flag will rotate through each game of the day every 15 seconds.
 If you passed a team in, it will start with that game, otherwise it will start with the first game in the list that MLB returned.

 To display the standings for a division, supply your division's name.

-`python main.py -s "NL Central"` Make sure you follow the format of `NL/AL West/Central/East`
+`sudo python main.py -s "NL Central"` Make sure you follow the format of `NL/AL West/Central/East`

 See below for more usage options.